Director of Programs

 Rachel has been on staff at JYCA since September 2016.
 She brings her love of Jewish community, deep commitment to social justice and belief in the power of youth activism to JYCA.
 Rachel grew up in Chevy Chase, Maryland.
 She moved to the Bay Area in 2013 and got involved with social justice activism through Resource Generation, were she organized young people with wealth to redistribute their resources towards racial and economic justice as a leader of the Bay Area chapter.
-She's also coordinated volunteers, led fundraising teams and facilitated study groups with Catalyst Project, an organization that does anti-racist political education with predominantly white communities.
+She's also coordinated volunteers, led fundraising teams and facilitated study groups with Catalyst Project, an organization that does anti-racist political education and movement building with predominantly white communities.
 She has extensive experience working with youth leading outdoor education trips around California.
-When she's not working, she spends her time biking and hiking, taking dance classes, playing music, cooking and sometimes baking, and enjoying time with her loved ones.
+When she's not working, she spends her time biking and hiking, taking dance classes, playing music, cooking and sometimes baking, and enjoying time with her adorable blue-nosed pit bull Maggie.
 She brings her love of Jewish community, deep commitment to social justice and belief in the power of youth activism to JYCA and is so grateful to be part of this community.